-Under Alternative 1, the short-and long-term impacts to archaeological resources would be negligible for most of the park, since little ground disturbance would occur other than construction of the new collections management facility (see above).
+Under Alternative I, the short-and long-term impacts to archaeological resources would be negligible for most of the park, since little ground disturbance would occur other than construction of the new collections management facility (see above).
 In addition, no actions are proposed that would change the current type, rate or pattern of deterioration to archeological resources, mitigate impacts from current circulation and concentration of public use, or stabilize known archeological sites.
 The conversion of the dovecote/garage into public restrooms would require excavation to bring water to the building, resulting in a short-term, minor negative impact.
 Preliminary proposals recommend trenching in the existing road or in previously excavated areas to minimize damage to archeological resources.
-Regardless of the final proposal, the impacts would be monitored and documented as mitigation to potential damage and,
+Regardless of the final proposal, the impacts would be monitored and documented as mitigation to potential damage and, when finished, the area would be returned to its previous appearance.

 Rehabilitation of the formal garden would have negligible impacts from demolition of the existing planting beds, removing root balls and other ground disturbing activities.
 This garden has been dug up and the plantings completely replaced at least once or twice since the mid-19th century.
-As with the trenching for the dovecote/ garage, the impact of this rehabilitation would be monitored and documented as mitigation.
+As with the trenching for the dovecote/garage, the impact of this rehabilitation would be monitored and documented as mitigation.